dabirgoat/outdoorsy/README.md

     -We will be running our commands in rails console, so the first step is to initialize it:

-    `rails console`
+        rails console

     -Next, we must instantiate an instance of OurdoorsyHelpers and assign it to a variable:

-    `helper = OutdoorsyHelpers.new`
+        helper = OutdoorsyHelpers.new

     -Finally, we can call our function in one of three ways:

-        -Display all users stored in the table:
+        //Display all users stored in the table: helper.getUsers()
-        `helper.getUsers()`

-        -Display all users sorted by full name in ascending order:
+        //Display all users sorted by full name in ascending order: helper.getUsers("name")
-        `helper.getUsers("name")`

-        -Display all users sorted by vehicle type in ascending order:
+        //Display all users sorted by vehicle type in ascending order: helper.getUsers("vehicle")
-        `helper.getUsers("vehicle")`

 * Retrospective

     This was my first time using Ruby on Rails, I enjoyed learning the basics quite a bit!
     In a production setting, the database as well as the application would likely be hosted on some sort of cloud provider.
 In this case I would likely leverage environment variables and secret keys to auth into the database instead of hosting it locally.